Suprudo

 Global Brigades began working with the Public Health program in Suprudo in November 2019 to construct pour-flush toilets with biodigester tanks in the houses of community members.
 In the interest of sustainability, family members are responsible for contributing some materials, such as sand and bricks, as well as contributing food and drink for the masons.

-These projects allow community members to avoid preventable disease and foster improved hygiene and sanitation practices.
+These projects allow community members to avoid preventable diseases and foster improved hygiene and sanitation practices.
 During their time in Suprudo, Public Health volunteers conduct educational workshops with community members on toilet maintenance and various public health topics.

-PUBLIC HEALTH VOLUNTEERS IN SUPRUDO
+PUBLIC HEALTH VOLUNTEERS IN SUPRUDO:

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers